-GOAL: This task enables you to demonstrate your evidence of compliance with Professional Competencies associated with the teaching profession, including, i) The Professional Code of Conduct; ii) LANTITE; iii) WFE requirements iv) APST evidence.

-PRODUCT: Quiz/zes

-FORMAT: This assessment task has four distinct parts: Part One: Code of Conduct statement via quiz Part Two: LANTITE statement via quiz Part Three: WFE statement via quiz Part Four: Present your completed APST grid based on the evidence you have collected to date and highlight areas requiring attention (on the template provided) accompanied with ideas to address evidence gaps Submitted by Week 3.
+GOAL: This task enables you to demonstrate your evidence of compliance with Professional Competencies associated with the teaching profession, including, i) The Professional Code of Conduct; ii) LANTITE; iii) APST evidence.
+PRODUCT: Quiz/zes FORMAT: This assessment task has three distinct parts: Part One: Code of Conduct statement via quiz Part Two: LANTITE PLAN via quiz Part Three: Present your completed APST grid based on the evidence you have collected to date and highlight areas requiring attention (on the template provided) accompanied with ideas to address evidence gaps Submitted by Week 3.
+In class presentation in Week 4.

 CRITERIA: No. Learning Outcome assessed

 1 Evidence of Code of Conduct 2

 2 Evidence of LANTITE 1

-3 WFE Statement 1234

-Identification and reflection on the APSTs which require further attention 1
+3 Identification, and reflection on the APSTs which require further attention.
+1

-4 activities and relies activities and relies
+4 Written communication skills and academic literacies including grammar, English expression and technical accuracy 1234

-All - Assessment Task 2a: Differentiated Lesson Plan and Evaluation

-GOAL: The goal of this task is to develop a lesson plan (using mock class data provided) which demonstrates your ability to differentiate for a range of diverse learner needs in your class.
-PRODUCT: Oral and Written Piece FORMAT: cateri learne adjus mana stude stude differe profes are a 45-70 minute lesson plan in your specialisation (using mock class data provided) that in ing for individual learner needs.
-You must demonstrate your knowledge of research and legisler needs by incorporating differentiated practices (eg learning goals, strategies, resources are tments) for the full range of abilities (physical, social and intellectual), to cater for literacy and range challenging behaviours.
-Include PCK for your specialisation, and safe and ethical use of Konts, and consider the involvement of parents/carers in your planning.
-Embed appropriate type ints in the lesson.
-Your lesson plan must include an evaluation section at the bottom in which y tentiation and classroom management strategies you have used.
-In addition, you will include it is sional learning needs in regard to this course and APST 4.3, 6.1, 6.2,6.3, 7.1, 7.2, 7.3, 7.4.
-If your lesson plan will be peer reviewed using a provided template and you will share this feedless. ation for individual assessment numeracy needs, and to CT resources for so of feedback to ou justify the choices, dentification of your in Week 5 during tutorial CRITERIA: No. Learning Outcome assessed 1 Applied knowledge and understanding of educational research and legislation evident in lesson planning.
+expression and technical accuracy All - Assessi ment T ask 2a: Differentiated Lesson Plan with Annotations and Evaluation GOAL: goal of this task is to develop a lesson plan (using UDL guidelines and mock class data providability to differentiate for a range of diverse learner needs in your class. ded) that demonstrates PRODUCT: Oral a Oral and Written Piece FORMAT: Prepare one detailed lesson plan (45-70 minutes in duration) in your specialisation (use UDL guidelines and mock class data provided) that includes strategies for catering to individual learner needs.
+You must demonstrate your knowledge of research and legislation for individual learner needs by incorporating differentiated practices (eg learning goals, strategies, resources and assessment adjustments) for the full range of abilities (physical, social and intellectual), to cate for literacy and numeracy needs, and to manage challenging behaviours.
+Include PCK for your specialisation, and safe and ethical use of ICT resources for students.
+Consider the involvement of parents/carers in your planning.
+Embed appropriate types of feedback to students in the lesson.
+Your lesson plan must include an evaluation section at the bottor in which you justify your choices of differentiation and classroom management strategies that you have used.
+In addition, your evaluation will identify your professional learning needs in regard to this course and APST 4.3, 6.1, 6.2,6.3, 7.1, 7.2, 7.3, 7.4.
+You will upload your detailed lesson plan by the end of week 5.
+In week 6 you will work in pairs to share your lesson plan, annotations, and evaluation with each other and to give and receive feedback, using the template provided CRITERIA: No. Learning Outcome assessed 1 Applied knowledge and understanding of educational research and legislation evident in lesson planning.
 2 2 Implementation of engaging teaching strategies (pedagogical knowledge for your specialisation) and (formative) assessment processes for student learning.
-13 3 Evidence of inclusion, differentiation and classroom management strategies, including challenging behaviour and the use of ICT and parental involvement where appropriate 134 4 Evaluation of the lesson plan and your professional learning needs.
-13 5 Written communication skills and academic literacies including grammar, English expression, APA referencing conventions, and technical accuracy 1234
+13 3 Evidence of inclusion, differentiation and classroom management strategies, including 134 challenging behaviour and the use of ICT and parental involvement where appropriate 4 challenging behaviour and the use of ICT and parental involvement where appropriate Evaluation of the lesson plan and your professional learning needs.
+03

-All - Assessment Task 2b: Professional Evaluation and Presentation: Student Learning Needs
+All - Assessment Task 2b: Professional Conversation: Individual Learner Needs